emirmoc/grammaticalnumber/README.md

 The function determineGrammaticalNumber(value) accepts a positive or negative integer and returns one of the following strings: 'singular', 'plural', or 'paucal'.

 This string can then be used e.g. in determining which resource should be used with the number.

+Example use:
+determineGrammaticalNumber(301) will return the value 'singular'. determineGrammaticalNumber(-9) will return the value 'plural'. determineGrammaticalNumber(23) will return the value 'paucal'.